dhis2/dhis2-docs/src/user/managing-dashboards.md

 ### Printing a dashboard

-From the **...More** menu you can print the active dashboard.
+From the **...More** menu you can print the current dashboard.
 There are two styles of dashboard print: dashboard layout and one item per page.
 For both styles, a title page is added that shows the dashboard title, description (if the Show description setting is on), and any applied dashboard filters.

 ![](resources/images/dashboard/dashboard-print-menu.png)